sqmk/huejay/README.md

   });
 ```

-As demonstrated in the example above, group attributes and state are available
+As demonstrated in the example above, group attributes, state, and actions are available
 via `Group` objects.

-Here are the following attributes available on `Group`:
+Here are the following attributes and state available on `Group`:
 - `id` - Group Id, generated automatically by the bridge
 - `name` - Configurable name for the group
 - `type` - Configurable type of group (e.g. LightGroup, Luminaire, LightSource, Room)